 In 2015, the Connecticut Conference launched the Eden Fund for congregations that are concerned about environmental impact.
-The Eden Fund uses an environmentally conscious focus, the Carbon Reserve Free strategy for U.S. Stocks.
+The Eden Fund excludes Fossil Fuel Reserves from all equity holdings.

-Eden Fund participants are divesting from most of the companies holding fossil fuel reserves and marketing fossil fuel products and investing preferentially in companies that have adopted sustainable environmental practices.
+Eden Fund participants are divesting from virtually all of the companies holding fossil fuel reserves.

-In addition, the Eden Fund will be providing support for the United Church of Christ Northeast Environmental Justice Center at Silver Lake.
+In addition, the Eden Fund will be providing support for environmental justice initiatives of the Southern New England Conference of the United Church of Christ.

 The overall goal of each Consolidated Trust Fund is to maintain the inflation-adjusted market value of assets, while providing a relatively predictable, growing stream of revenue.